quantmeth/Rnest/README.md

 # Rnest: An R package for the Next Eigenvalue Sufficiency Test

-The library `Rnest` offers the Next Eigenvalue Sufficiency Tests (NEST) (Achim, 2017, 2020) to determine the number of dimensions in exploratory factor analysis.
-It provides a main function `nest()` to carry the analysis and a `plot()` function.
+The library `Rnest` offers the Next Eigenvalue Sufficiency Tests (NEST;
+Achim, 2017; 2020) to determine the number of dimensions in exploratory factor analysis.
+It provides a main function `nest()` to carry the analysis, a `plot()` function a many utilit.
 It has been showed to amongst the best stopping rule to determine the nuber of factor in factor analysis (Achim, 2021; Brandenburg & Papenberg, 2024; Caron, 2025).

-There is many examples of correlation matrices available with the packages and other stopping rules as well, such as `pa()` for parallel analysis or `MAP()` for minimum average partial correlation.
+There is many examples of correlation matrices available with the packages and other stopping rules as well, such as `PA()` for parallel analysis or `MAP()` for minimum average partial correlation.

 As of version `1.0`, `Rnest` is compatible with the `tidyverse` and the